Contributory negligence needs some explanation.

 - An admission of liability does not mean contributory negligence cannot be argued against you.
 So just because a Defendant has admitted liability does not mean you will get 100 per cent of your compensation.
-Ask for an admission of liability and agreement that contributory negligence will be argued against you.
+Ask for an admission of liability and agreement that contributory negligence will not be argued against you.

 The concept of “fair and equitable” comes into play to take account of a cyclist’s age, for example.
 In a 2003 case called Russell v Smith a 10 year old cyclist was seen as a vulnerable road user, and compensation was reduced by 50 per cent rather than 75 per cent which would have been found against an older cyclist.
 A similar approach is likely for a young or inexperienced worker.

 I started by explaining the contribution is to the damage, that is the injury, and not the happening of the event that caused the injury.
 Lets go back again to the seat belt example.
 Not wearing a belt does not cause an accident, but it can contribute to the extent of the injury.
 In a famous 1976 case called Froom v Butcher the decision was:

 - No contribution if failure to wear belt played no part in injury,

 - contributed to some degree then 15 per cent contribution, and

 - If belt would have reduced injury substantially then 25 per cent contribution.

 This decision was made before seat belt wearing became law.
 It is often challenged but it stands firm.